sgmurphy/wordpress-plugins/templately/README.txt

 ### 🌟 STUNNING FREE TEMPLATES: ###

 Sign up right now and get started with beautiful Templates.
 You can just import these designs with 1 click & start creating WordPress pages.

+### 🔥 Full Site Import: ###

+Templately Full Site Import will help you import your entire template pack just in one click.
+It will change your existing design & not at all affect your current designs.

 ### 🚀 FREE STORAGE AT MYCLOUD ###